nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

-# Personal Data Protection - OSIX Tech
+# Privacy Policy - OSIX Tech Development SL

-OSIX Tech protects and guarantees the fundamental right to data protection and is especially committed to safeguarding individuals' privacy.
-Data processing is carried out in accordance with Regulation (EU) 2016/679 (GDPR) and Organic Law 3/2018 on the Protection of Personal Data and Guarantee of Digital Rights.
+OSIX Tech Development SL protects and guarantees the fundamental right to data protection and is especially committed to safeguarding individuals' privacy.
+Data processing is carried out in accordance with Regulation (EU) 2016/679 (GDPR) and Spanish Organic Law 3/2018 on the Protection of Personal Data and Guarantee of Digital Rights.
 Such processing adheres to the principles of lawfulness, fairness, transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity, confidentiality, and proactive accountability.

-OSIX Tech maintains a dynamic understanding of this policy to adapt it to regulatory updates, case law, decisions by supervisory authorities, or sector practices.
-Any modification will be announced in advance.
+OSIX Tech maintains a dynamic understanding of this policy to adapt it to regulatory updates, case law, decisions by supervisory authorities, or industry best practices.
+Any modification will be announced in advance on our website.

 ---

 ## 1. Data Controller

-The general responsibility for data processing lies with David Manuel Raposeiras Canaval, Data Protection Officer of OSIX Tech.
+**OSIX Tech Development SL**
+- **Address**: C/ Rosalía de Castro, 44, 15706 Santiago de Compostela, A Coruña, Spain
+- **Data Protection Officer**: David Manuel Raposeiras Canaval
-- **Informal contact**: form at https://osix.tech
+- **Informal contact**: contact form at https://osix.tech
 - **Formal contact**: dpd@osix.tech

 ---